Entry requirements

 Course content

-The programme offers access to structured training, research forums, and networks.
-Training provides the opportunity to develop research skills which may be beneficial during the course and in future employment.
-Students are encouraged to present findings at conferences and symposia, and some may have the opportunity to undertake undergraduate teaching with the School, subject to proper training.
+As a research student, you will have access to structured training, research forums, and networks, enabling you to develop research skills which may benefit not only your specific research, but also be useful for future employment.
+As part of this development, you will also be encouraged to present your research at conferences and symposia and may have the opportunity to deliver undergraduate teaching at the University.

 Department specialisms

-Research interests are wide-ranging, but there is particular expertise within the broad areas of: International law Environmental law Criminal justice Medical- and health law Human rights and civil liberties European law (including social law and policy) Commercial law Alternative dispute resolution Public and public international law
+Research interests are wide-ranging, but there is particular expertise within the broad areas of: International law Environmental law Criminal justice Medical- and health law Human rights and civil liberties European law (including social law and policy) Commercial law Alternative dispute resolution Public law and public international law Administrative Law

 Fees and funding